An anharmonic alliance: exact WKB meets EPT: Aknowledgments

 \section{Aknowledgments}

 We thank Alba Grassi, Alexander van Spaendonck and Andr\'e Voros for discussions.
+We thank the organizers of the 2022 workshop ``Physical resurgence: On quantum, gauge, and stringy" held at the Isaac Newton Institute in Cambridge and the 2023 workshop ``Quantization and Resurgence" held at the SwissMAP Research Station in Les Diablerets for the hospitality, and the participants of both workshops for interesting discussions.
 MS thanks Veronica Fantini and Maxim Kontsevich for discussions, Yoshitsugu Takei for a useful e-mail correspondence, Syo Kamata for clarifications on some of the results of \cite{Sueishi:2021xti}.
 BB thanks SISSA for the hospitality while carrying out part of this work.
 MS thanks the Institut des Hautes \'Etudes Scientifiques (IHES) for the hospitality during the completion of this project.
 TR is partially supported by the ERC-COG grant NP-QFT No.~864583 ``Non-perturbative dynamics of quantum fields: from new deconfined phases of matter to quantum black holes'', by the MIUR-SIR grant RBSI1471GJ, by the MIUR-PRIN contract 2015 MP2CX4.
 BB is partially supported by INFN Iniziativa Specifica TPPC.
 TR and MS are partially supported by INFN Iniziativa Specifica ST\&FI.